prebid/Prebid.js/modules/dailymotionBidAdapter.md

 # Description

 Dailymotion prebid adapter.
+Supports video ad units in instream context.

 # Configuration options

-Before calling this adapter, you need to set at least the API key in the bid parameters:
+Before calling this adapter, you need to at least set a video adUnit in an instream context and the API key in the bid parameters:

 ```javascript
 const adUnits = [